 A Complete Guide To Pura Tanah Lot Temple In Bali

-Bali is called the land of gods for a reason – the island is stacked with several beautiful and historic temples.
+Dotted with several beautiful and historic temples, Bali is aptly called ‘The Land of Gods’.
 But even amid all these spectacular temples, some stand out from the rest.
-Tanah Lot (loosely translated to Land In The Sea) is one of them.
+Tanah Lot (loosely translated to ‘Land In The Sea’) is one of them.